jmswtlk/GitHub-ing/blog.md

+05/12/2020 -- The portal (to truth) has a nice, clean, simple feel.
+Will continue that, perhaps with some more js.
+Given that, we will be reviewing our presence in general with respect to the message to convey which will be reassessed after ten years of work.

 04/15/2020 -- So many things to discuss, analyze.
 The wealth of possible research topics has never been so great, especially those of the inter-disciplinary type that will be so important to a sustainable future.

 03/18/2020 -- Time flies for the older crowd.
 Do we take jostlings, like COVID-19, better?
 Remains to be seen how well we handle this disrupting event.
 This will be different, going forward.
 One benefit will be the opportunity to look from a lifted view.